 - Adverse effects on gut health.

-The good news is that there are nut butter alternatives that can complement your keto goals if you can’t do peanut butter.
+The good news is, there are nut butter alternatives that can complement your keto goals if you can’t do peanut butter.

 Perfect Keto Nut Butter is a delicious and decadent combination of nuts and healthy fats that doesn’t contain any peanuts.